thearkadia/The_Ark/README.md

 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Boycott%20List.png" width="25%" height="10%">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/sketchpngs/Nestle%20Alternative%20Hersheys.png" width="25%" height="10%">     </p>

 An application for journalists and charities to easily recieve direct donations from supporters similar to how [Patreon](https://www.patreon.com) works with the option of accepting Cryptocurrencies as well.
+An application for journalists to publish articles on a peer to peer network making it very hard to be censored and an application to keep track of important dates.

 <p align="center">